SarahZimmermann-Schmutzler/juice_shop_challenges/bjoern's_favorite_pet/README.md

 ### Step 3: Shouldn't the task have been solved with the **Burp Intruder**?
 - What ist the **Burp Intruder**?
     - The Burp Intruder is a powerful tool within the **Burp Suite** used to carry out automated attacks on web applications.
 For example it is used for Brute-Force-Attacks.
     - You can bruteforce the answer to the security question, but you need a suitable word list.
-I haven't found any that contain the name *Zaya*.
+I haven't found any that contains the name *Zaya*.
 Neither a first name list nor a list with pet names.

 ## Summary
 In this challenge there is given a scenario of **Broken Authentication** because of an easily guessable answer of the security question.
-The security question was provided with the task, but is also displayed in the *Forgot-Pasword-Form* as soon as you have entered the email address.
+The security question was provided with the task, but is also displayed in the *Forgot-Password-Form* as soon as you have entered the email address.
 The answer to the question was easily found because the user loves to share pictures of his pet.
 In short, information that the victim shares voluntarily and publicly were used to guess sensitive data such as passwords.
 This procedure is called **Social Engineering or OSINT (Open Source Intelligence)**.
 After finding out the answer the attacker can reset the password using the password reset mechanism (**Reset Password Manipulation**).
 Reasons for this include unauthorized access to user accounts (access to stored credit card information), misuse of the account (using the account to attack additional people (e.g. through phishing emails)), damage to reputation through publication of sensitive data, sale of the compromised account to the owner (blackmail), etc.
 If a website does not provide safe alternatives to security questions like OTP or MFA, the responsibility falls on the user to design the answers so that they cannot be guessed or researched.
 Use answers that are not directly related to the question and cannot be guessed: